 "If you have an entrepreneurial spirit, then you should act quickly," Zizos said.
 "Open the business you have been dreaming of, because as you get older, you are less likely to take risks."

-Before jumping in with both feet, however, Ben Seidel, president of Igniting Business, says those interested in switching their careers to something they love should take some classes or get some professional instruction on the industry.
-That way, they can make sure the career that truly suits them.
+Before jumping in with both feet, however, Ben Seidel, president and founder of Igniting Business, says those interested in switching their careers to something they love should take some classes or get some professional instruction on the industry.
+That way, they can make sure the career truly suits them.

 "Invest in some coursework or professional training in that area in order to gauge your talent and endurance," Seidel said.